LoyolaChicagoCode/cs2-project9-searching-java/README.md

 Please submit the following deliverables individually:

-- Individual GitHub Classroom lab2 repository
+- Individual GitHub lab2 repository
 - Individual Sakai submission under "Lab 2":
-  - URL of GitHub team repository
+  - URL of your GitHub repository
-  - Brief description of your collaboration style and summary of your individual contributions to this team project
+  - Very brief description of your collaboration style and summary of your individual contributions to this project

 # Grading